GregK10/GK_722_project/2_Obtaining_trimming_and_QC_of_reads.md

 ## Download and Qualtity check of raw reads

 With PERF capable to identify the microsatellites within the A.fumimgatus reference genome, I wanted to conduct test PERF with a genome constructed from raw reads.
-Therefore, I have obtained the raw reads of CM21, a _A. fumigatus strains_ obtained by my lab.
+Therefore, I have obtained the raw reads of CM21, an _A. fumigatus strains_ obtained by my lab.
 The raw reads were obtained from NCBI and uploaded to Sharcnet.
 As these files are large and are not required after the run is finished, I created a scratch directory to store them.
-I also renamed the SSR for cm21 file to SRR_cm21.
+I also renamed the SSR for Cm21 file to SRR_cm21.

 ```{bash}
 $ mkdir ~/scratch/reads ; cd ~/scratch/reads